10 predictions about the future of food from a dining disruptor

 The exposed assembly line is the accepted standard in quick service and fast casual establishments.
 I predict that in the future, we’ll see food prep moved into the back-of-house kitchen.
 Moving forward, it won’t be as easy for patrons to digest the visual of just how many people touch your lunch or dinner before it makes its way to you.
 It will also be easier to keep the food safe in more highly controlled environments, out of sight for customers.

-Similarly, say goodbye to “serve yourself” salad bars, hot lunch stations and buffets.
-The future is pointing towards individually packaged, contactless, grab-and-go food options in places like grocery stores, restaurants and business and university cafeterias.
+Similarly, say goodbye to “serve yourself” salad bars, hot lunch stations, and buffets.
+The future is pointing toward individually packaged, contactless, grab-and-go food options in places like grocery stores, restaurants, and business and university cafeterias.
 Previously commonplace practices like touching the same serving utensils as the person before you (or worse, knowing that others had the chance to breathe or cough on food served from a communal platter) are unlikely to have a resurgence anytime soon.

-- Restaurants will get a face lift
+5. Restaurants will get a face-lift

-Expect other cosmetic changes in restaurants – think 50% fewer tables; dividers between cashiers and patrons; UV sterilization lights used over tables between seatings; antimicrobial coatings on most everything; face masks worn by front of house AND back of house employees; dedicated safety personnel; and separate hand-washing/sanitizing stations for patrons to use outside of the bathroom.
+Expect other cosmetic changes in restaurants–think 50% fewer tables; dividers between cashiers and patrons; UV sterilization lights used over tables between seatings; antimicrobial coatings on most everything; face masks worn by front of house AND back of house employees; dedicated safety personnel; and separate handwashing/sanitizing stations for patrons to use outside of the bathroom.

 Rather than a sign of success, crowded restaurants may be seen as poorly managed places to avoid.
 In the past, it was fun to opt to wait for a table at the bar; now seeing a line will be an invitation to keep walking.
-If customers do wait for a table, they may wait with a buzzer in their car or walk the neighborhood with a cocktail-to-go (and we may see a rise in states with open container laws, as a result).
+If customers do wait for a table, they may wait with a buzzer in their car or walk the neighborhood with a cocktail-to-go (and we may see a rise in states with open-container laws, as a result).

-As supply chain interruptions become the norm, menu offerings will shrink and could change more often as certain ingredients fluctuate in price and availability.
+As supply-chain interruptions become the norm, menu offerings will shrink and could change more often as certain ingredients fluctuate in price and availability.
 Meat, in particular, will be in short supply and more expensive, so it subsequently won’t take center stage as frequently on menus.
 Operating challenges will also mean that restaurants seek efficiencies by streamlining menus.

 In a post-COVID food scene, ordering through a touchscreen or with your phone will soon feel as normal as giving an order to a server or cashier does now.
 Other apps and advancements could become commonplace as well, like temperature checks at the door, a no-touch face scan payment option or a customer database that monitors customer contact tracing data for restaurants to check before accepting an RSVP.

-Servers are the face of the restaurant – how does that change when that face is now wearing a mask?
+Servers are the face of the restaurant–how does that change when that face is now wearing a mask?
 The old maxim that “the customer is always right” was one of the core tenants of great customer service.
 In this new world, their role as a guide for the customer will be critical as they are leaned on to orchestrate safety and direct customers through their restaurant journey.

 While these changes might seem daunting, I firmly believe that restaurants as we know and love them will be back.
-It might take time, but there is no replacing the energy, excitement and buzz of a night out at a new – or beloved favorite – restaurant.
-And when our thriving, diverse restaurant community does return, I predict they’ll be even better poised to weather the next storm.
+It might take time, but there is no replacing the energy, excitement, and buzz of a night out at a new–or beloved favorite–restaurant.

-While these changes might seem daunting, I firmly believe that restaurants as we know and love them will be back and better than ever in the long run.
-It might take time, but there is no replacing the energy, creativity, community and joy that only a restaurant experience can deliver.
 And when our thriving, diverse restaurant community does return, I predict they’ll be even better poised to weather the next storm.

 Luke Saunders is founder and CEO of Farmer’s Fridge, a network of more than 400 smart fridges stocked with fresh meals and snacks